-Study Strategy To Make Hard PMP Exam Easy
+5 Study Strategies To Make The Hard PMP Exam Easy

 A few weeks ago, I received an email in my Inbox.
-Sanal contacted me through this blog to seek guidance on PM Exam prep.
+Sanal contacted me through this blog to seek guidance on PMP Exam prep.
 I replied to his email and answered his questions.
-Thereafter he studied hard to pass the PMP exam in a short period of time.
-He was kind enough to document his PMP exam prep strategy.
+Thereafter he studied hard to pass the PMP exam in a very short period of time.
+He was kind enough to document his PMP exam prep strategy for the readers of this bog.
 In this post, I have shared his study strategy in his own words.
-I believe his exam prep experience will help other PMP aspirants.
+I believe his exam prep experience will help you in passing the exam.

 My experience with PMP exam may be little different from that of others.
 I had passed the exam in 2010, but, did not put efforts to keep it current before it expired in 2013.
 So, I had to take it again in 2017.
 I reached out to Praveen for advice on what books to use for a self-study and his recommendations were on the mark.
 As advised by him, I bought Joseph Phillip’s PMP exam prep course from Udemy (they run deep discounts from time to time).
 Joseph course covers all the material you will ever need for the exam.
 But, watch the video carefully because he may not elaborate certain concepts.
 Watching the videos second time also may be a good idea.
 Use the flash cards to reinforce the concepts.
 Do all the earned value management and CPM chart problems; there will be some good number of those in the exams.
 Praveen also advised to join PMI paying a membership fee.
 Benefit is you can down load a softcopy of the PMBOK guide.
 You will also get $150 discount in exam fee when you register for the exam.
 For questions, I used Rita Mulcahy’s end of the chapter questions and Chris Scordo’s PMP Exam Prep: Questions, Answers &Explanation (2016 edition).
 There are 18 mini mock exams (50 questions) in Chris’ book; exams towards the end are closer to the actual exam hardness.
 By the way, before you start studying, fill up the application form and send it in for approval to take the exam.
 If you have any training hour shortage or experience shortage, you will come to know of it and you can start addressing those matters.
 I started studying from 6th January and took the exam on 24th.
 I was doing a job hunt also during this period and that took good amount of time.
 I would say I spent around 4-6 hours of study per day for about 15 days.
 Once I was consistently scoring around 80% on the mock exams, I scheduled the exam (from Rita’s book, I did not score 80% in all chapters and that worked out fine) .
 I read PMBOK guide (say 80% of the content at least) also as I was finishing each chapter in Joseph’s course.